joelparkerhenderson/github-special-files-and-paths/README.md

 * Help: <https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/customizing-your-organizations-profile>

-A README file in the root of an organization repository called `.github`, .e.g. [github/.github](https://github.com/github/.github), will be shown to visitors at the top of the organization profile page.
-An equivalent file in the root of an organization repository called `.github-private` will be shown to logged in organization members.
+A README file in the `profile/` folder of an organization repository called `.github`, .e.g. [github/.github](https://github.com/github/.github), will be shown to visitors at the top of the organization profile page.
+An equivalent file in an organization repository called `.github-private` will be shown to logged in organization members.

 <h2 id="changelog">CHANGELOG</h2>